Lemon Blueberry Muffins (Wholesome + One-Bowl)

 Notes

 • You may use frozen blueberries in these muffins, but don't thaw them first.
-Doing so will just make them all mushy.
+Doing so will just make them mushy and will turn your muffin batter gray.

-• This recipe comes together quickly in the bowl of a stand mixer, but you can also mix it in a bowl by hand if you prefer.
+• This recipe comes together quickly in the bowl of a stand mixer or with an electric hand mixer, but you can also mix it in a bowl by hand if you prefer.
+Use a fork or pastry cutter to cut the butter into the dry mixture.

 • For an extra special touch, sprinkle the muffins with coarse sparkling sugar before baking.